 Verdict And Conclusion

-We leave you with the following 500x500 image and three only numbered 2x upscaled images of Jennie from the k-pop group Blackpink for your comparison pleasure and/or consideration:
+We leave you with the following 500x500 image and four only numbered 2x upscaled images of Jennie from the k-pop group Blackpink for your comparison pleasure and/or consideration:

-Image 1 was made using GIMPs ▸ , 2 was made with waifu2x and 3 was made using
+Image 1 was made using GIMPs ▸ , 2 was made using waifu2x-ncnn-vulkan, 3 was made with RealSR, 4 was with Gigapixel AI, 5 was made with waifu2x_glsl and 6 was made using

 RealSR seems a lot better suited for some photographs than waifu2x (mostly already-high-resolution ones, and ones with grain), but waifu2x is better at 2D images across the board, and possibly also 3D CGI.
 Waifu2x seems to be the only algorithm immune to chroma artifacts and the tendency to introduce weird textures to 2D images.
 Gigapixel is so similar here to RealSR it's hard to justify anybody spending $99 USD on it.
 Gigapixel AI has a new sister program called Vidoe Enhance AI which actually does still images much better than Gigapixel AI does, but unlike Gigapixel AI it doesn't seem to run under wine.